 Variable Assist Steering Systems

 Variable assist steering systems are greatly reliant on vehicle speed.
-They control flow, reducing pressure at highway speeds, and increasing pressure while parking.
-They provide the driver with a tighter feel of the road while still providing full assist during parking maneuvers and traveling slowly.
+They control flow, allowing full pressure while parking and reducing pressure at highway speeds.
+They give the driver a tighter feel of the road at higher speeds while still providing full assistance during parking maneuvers and traveling slowly.

-If the steering feels sloppy at highway speeds, the variable orifice is not functioning and providing too much pressure.
-The orifice can become clogged, resulting in less assist during parking maneuvers.
+If the steering feels sloppy at highway speeds, the variable orifice is not functioning, not restricting hydraulic pressure.
+Also, the orifice can become clogged, resulting in hard steering and less assistance during parking maneuvers.

-This system is not to be confused with the standard flow control valve that regulates pressure in a standard power steering system to prevent over pressure and damage to the system.
+This system differs from the standard flow control valve that regulates pressure in a standard power steering system to prevent overpressure and damage to the system.
 A flow control valve provides a regulated pressure but does not provide variable pressure, as an EVO does.